The 411 on VC Scout Programs

 My experience as a VC scout

-Anyhow, I went from writing a handful of $10k-$25k angel checks per year, to writing many $50k-$100k checks— totaling over $1M— in 23 companies over two years.
+Anyhow, I went from writing a handful of $10k-$25k angel checks per year, to writing many $50k-$100k checks—totaling over $1M— in 23 companies over two years.
 It was a great way for me to become a more active investor and take bigger stakes in companies without having to tie up my own capital.

 In addition to having been part of a VC scout program, I was also previously part of an angel fund.
 An angel fund is an independent fund, not tied to a VC firm.
 The purpose of an angel fund is to give angels more cash to invest in startups.
-Some angel funds require the angel to be a limited partner (LP) in the fund, meaning they invest directly in the fund, so the also have skin in the game.
+Some angel funds require the angel to be a limited partner (LP) in the fund, meaning they invest directly in the fund, so they also have skin in the game.

 How do VC scout programs work?